socialize/socialize-sdk-ios/Documentation/sphinx/source/push_notifications.rst

 .. image:: images/notification_p12_upload.png

 .. note:: Only one p12 can be configured at a time for any given Socialize app.
-If you need to test both production and development push tokens, it is recommended that you create separate Socialize apps (one for Development, and one for Production).
+If you need to test both production and development (sandbox) push tokens, it is recommended that you create separate Socialize apps (one for Development, and one for Production).